SamYuen101234/Masked_Face_Recognition/README.md

 Training loss: Since we use pre-trained model, the loss reduces and converges more easier than without transfer learning.
 Without pre-trained, the model needs to be trained with more epochs (around 60 - 120 epochs) compared to 20 - 30 epochs with pre-trained model.
 We also use multi-step lr decay scheduler to reduce the learning rate.
 At the beginning, the learning rate is 0.1.
 The lr will decay 0.1 after epoch 5, 10, 15 and 20.

 ![train_loss](./img/train_loss.png)
-Figure 4.
+Figure 6.
 Training loss with learning rate decay

 We also tried SE-ResNeXt-101 and EffectiveNetB2 to B4.
 The two models only have the pre-trained version on ImageNet.
 It is not suitable for transfer learning on face recognition.
 However, we also did experiment on their pre-trained version and starting from scratch.
 The result is that there may result collaspe in the model very easily which was not only happened with triplet loss but also arcface sometimes.
 EfficientNet is usually more likely to result in model collapse after few training epochs.

 ![model_collapse](./img/model_collapse.png)

+Figure7.
+Model Collapse of EfficientNet B4

 #### Evaluation method

 Eval graph: The L2 distance of the embeddings of the image pairs.
 We will calculate and plot this graph at the end of each epoch.

 ![distribution](./img/distribution.png)
-Figure 6.
+Figure 8.
 Eval graph

 IOU: We plot the eval graph at the end of each epoch.
 IOU = area of the intersection / area of the eval graph

 ![IOU](./img/IOU.png)
-Figure 7.
+Figure 9.
 IOU

 The model with lowest IOU will be saved as the best model.